-You can complete the declaration on the screen (only in Dutch), print it and send it to us by post.
+You can complete the declaration on the screen, print it and send it to us by post.
 When you complete the form online, you will be given a list of the documents you should send along with the declaration.

 Send your application, together with the necessary documents, to Gemeente Eindhoven, sector Publiekszaken, afdeling Balie & Ontvangst, Postbus 90150, 5600 RB Eindhoven.

 You can also apply for the certificate at the appropriate counter at the Stadskantoor.
 You need to make an appointment first.
 You will receive the certificate there and then.

 What should I do if this information does not appear in the Key Register of Persons?

 If the necessary information does not appear in the Key Register of Persons (BRP), the following documents will also be required.